DeNepo/web-apps/week-4/README.md

 #### impress yourself!

 This week's project is open-ended.
 Starting with the [tv4-validation-fs-template](https://github.com/HackYourFutureBelgium/tv4-validation-fs-template), build a project to impress yourself.
+You've been at HYF for a few months now and every week your projects have been given to you.
+You've hopefully learned about planning the steps of your projects, organizing your code, and writing clean code.
+It's time to put yourself to the test.

+Here are some tips to help you find your way:

+1. _start with your user_ Begin by identifying the type of person who will want ot use your app, and why they would want to use it.
+Who is this project for?
+What does the app do for them?
+Why is this helpful?
+1. _define your data_ Before you start coding, understand the data your application will be using.
+This includes writing the schema and creating some starter data by hand.
+1. _write your backend first_ After defining your data, write an API that allows users to create, read, update, and delete entries in your data file.

+Your finished repository should include:

 - A `development-strategy.md` file to explain how you built the app in small pieces
 - One branch per step in your `development-strategy.md`